kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 It provides a brief overview of Node.js, its usage, strengths and ecosystem with NPM.
 It is also a quick getting started to get a script up and running introducing the concepts of modules and packages.
+It will finally initiate the use of git and github.

 ## Packages best practices

-It shows how to respect Node.js convention to package modules with executable programs, dependencies and unit tests.
-It will also initiate the use of git and github.
+It shows how to respect Node.js convention to package modules with executable programs, dependencies and unit tests and will introduce the use of external libraries.
+It will also present various tools to enhance the developing experience.

 ## Transpilers everywhere